 The capital endowment is managed to provide both income and capital growth in line with the investment policy.
-The overall performance for the year was a cumulative total return of 1.0%, which is in line with benchmarks.
+The overall performance for the year was a cumulative total return of 4.8%, which is below the benchmark return.

 The website is the principal source of information about the Charity.
-The Trustees intend to continue the grant giving policies and inviting applications through the website which sets out the priorities they intend to favour in assessing applications.
+The Trustees intend to continue the present grant giving policies, inviting applications through the website which sets out the priorities they intend to favour in assessing applications.
 Those priorities are regularly reviewed and changes made to the information which is posted on the website.

-Total grants for the year amounted to £633,833 and the five largest grants were made to:
+Total grants for the year amounted to £565,664 and the seven largest grants were made to:

-• The Generation Trust £40,000

-• Homestart Southwark £21,519

 • Royal Marsden Hospital Charity £50,000

+• Depaul £40,000

+• Homestart Southwark £22,100

+• Disasters Emergency Appeal £20,000

 • St Mark's Hospital £30,000

-• Felix Project £28,500
+• Frederick Foundation £30,000

+• Pembroke College Mission £20,000